"When America sneezes, Europe catches cold."

 The Economist cites various phenomena that are contributing to converging global markets.
 Among them: reduced controls on capital, a larger number of cross-border listings, and multinational mergers.

-In just the past few months alone, some of the world's biggest stock exchanges have announced agreements or mergers to integrate trading systems.
-NYSE Group recently merged with European market Euronext, creating NYSE Euronext.
+In just the past few months some of the world's biggest stock exchanges have announced agreements or mergers to integrate trading systems.
+Last April, NYSE Group merged with European market Euronext to create what is now NYSE Euronext.
 The European Union's internal market commissioner, Charlie McCreevy, said that the NYSE/Euronext union marks the beginning of stock market mergers and "at some point we will see moves toward a common pool of liquidity."
-Indeed, NASDAQ Stock Market's

 Furthermore, many companies are listed in multiple global markets in order to gain access to foreign capital.
-Just as some foreign companies appear on U.S. exchanges -- like Baidu
+Just as some foreign companies appear on U.S. exchanges -- like Research In Motion

 You can still profit

-These signs seem to point toward one global stock market, where an investor can trade any stock from anywhere in the world at any time.
-Even though the "free lunch" benefits of international diversification dwindle as this becomes a reality, the growth potential of international stocks remains promising, particularly in emerging markets such as Mexico, Taiwan, and Chile.
+These signs point toward a global stock market, where an investor can trade any stock from anywhere in the world at any time.
+Even though the "free lunch" benefits of international diversification dwindle as this becomes a reality, the growth potential of international stocks remains promising, particularly in often-overlooked emerging markets such as Taiwan, Chile, and Mexico.

 The secret is finding these companies early in their growth stages.
-Early investors in Chinese wireless community NetEase.com, for instance, have seen their shares appreciate 10,000% since March 2002.
+Early investors in Chinese wireless community NetEase.com, for instance, have seen their shares appreciate nearly 10,000% since March 2002.
 The thing is, NetEase's rise wasn't a miracle -- it showed the signs of a strong, promising company in 2002.
-With a founder/CEO with significant ownership at the helm, a strong balance sheet, and a wide market opportunity, NetEase was well-positioned for growth.
+With a founder and CEO who has significant ownership, a strong balance sheet, and a wide market opportunity, NetEase was well-positioned for growth.

 This article was originally published on March 30, 2007.
 It has been updated.

 Fool contributor Todd Wenning wholeheartedly recommends Empire Records to any serious fan of '90s movies.
 He does not own any shares mentioned in this article.
-Dell and NASDAQ are Motley Fool Inside Value picks.
-Dell is also a Stock Advisor pick.
-NYSE Euronext, NetEase, and Baidu are Rule Breakers choices.
+NYSE Euronext and NetEase.com are Rule Breakers choices.
+Staples is a Motley Fool Stock Advisor selection.
+Intel and Home Depot are Inside Value picks.
+Total SA is an Income Investor recommendation.
 The Fool's disclosure policy can't wait for Rex Manning Day.